Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 1630 should be a lot faster than the GeForce GTX 965M overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 1630 should perform much faster than the GeForce GTX 965M in general. (explain)

-Texel RateThe GeForce GTX 965M should be a bit (more or less 9%) more effective at texture filtering than the GeForce GTX 1630. (explain)
+Texel RateThe GeForce GTX 965M should be just a bit (approximately 9%) better at anisotropic filtering than the GeForce GTX 1630. (explain)

-Pixel RateThe GeForce GTX 965M will be just a bit (more or less 9%) better at anti-aliasing than the GeForce GTX 1630, and also should be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 965M is a little bit (more or less 9%) faster with regards to AA than the GeForce GTX 1630, and also will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison